ANALYSIS-Why Biden pushes an assault weapons ban despite the political odds

 However the Quinnipiac and other polls show that just about half of Americans support an assault weapons ban.

-To pass one, the president would need 60 votes in the Senate - 10 Republicans and all 50 Democrats and independents - and a simple majority of 218 votes in the House, which has 222 Republicans and a Republican speaker, who would have to consent to bringing a bill to the floor for a vote.
+To pass one, the president would need 60 votes in the Senate - nine Republicans and all 51 Democrats and independents - and a simple majority of 218 votes in the House of Representatives, which has 222 Republicans and a Republican speaker, who would have to consent to bringing a bill to the floor for a vote.

 The June law won support from 14 Republicans in the House and 15 in the Senate, after mass shootings in Texas and New York killed more than 30 people, including 19 children at an elementary school.